Tips for College Students

 Reduce or eliminate alcohol and do NOT do no illegal drugs

 Does partying or using drugs and alcohol help you cope?
 Some might think this is a really nice way to get rid of your problems, but the reality is that they are still there when the drugs and alcohol are gone.
 Researchers have also found that these substances can actually delay your grief journey.
 Our world is very focused on these substances and easily forgets the comfort of good company and other great activities available.
-Try something new with your friends – go on Groupon to find some new, fun, cheap activity!
+Try something new with your friends – go on Groupon to find additional tips on some new, fun, cheap activity!

 Be an individual

 Have you been reading books and articles on grief lately?
 Sometimes they can be really helpful, while other times they may make us think that there is a right or a wrong way to do this “grieving thing”.
 Be advised: This “grief thing” is a very individualized journey.
-Take all the books and articles as good information and nice suggestions, but always do what feels right for you.
+Take all the books and articles as good information, tips and nice suggestions, but always do what feels right for you.

 Do you feel like you may have lost a spark of passion?
 Reclaim that spark by re-introducing yourself to whatever you are passionate about!
 It may be a great cause, a fun hobby, or maybe starting a chapter of Students of AMF on your campus.
 Maybe you want to find a new way to memorialize your loved one who died.
 Find something that makes you feel great and motivates you to be the best “you” you can be.